Abizern/hblog/posts/2013-01-29-missing-xcode-toolbar.markdown

 ![Missing Toolbar](http://images.abizern.org/2013/01/Missing%20Xcode%20Toolbar.png)

-nIt can be frustrating, because Xcode remembers this, and every time you open the project it will open without a toolbar.
+It can be frustrating, because Xcode remembers this, and every time you open the project it will open without a toolbar.
 You can put it back by right-clicking in what is left of the toolbar and choosing one of the options.